nik464/The-Sparks-Foundation/README.md

-# The-Sparks-FoundationSparks Foundation Internship Project : Basic Banking System
+# The-Sparks-Foundation Internship Project : Basic Banking System
 A Web Application used to transfer money between multiple users (Project contains 10 dummy users).
 A new user can also be created.

 Stack used - Front-end : HTML, CSS, Bootstrap & Javascript Back-end : PHP Database : MySQL